Mastering IT Contract Reviews: A Guide for Technology Leaders

 This is where I see the most hidden risk today.
 Many contracts now include language that allows vendors to use your organization’s data for “improving products and services” or “training algorithms.”
 That might sound harmless — until your data ends up shaping someone else’s AI model or appearing in an unrelated dataset.

-I make sure our contracts are explicit:
+I ensure our contracts are explicit:

 We own our data.
 The vendor is a steward, not an owner.